In the Site Feature Trophies section of your user lookup, you'll find this lovely icon:

 As you can see, the beads in your inventory look the same by themselves as they do on the Talisman.
 There is one glitchy exception to this rule: when placed on the Talisman, the red Tongi bead will appear as a red Matu bead and vice-versa.
 Nobody is quite sure why this happens; one can safely assume it is a harmless glitch.

 It is worth noting that the Tongi beads were originally only available by way of referrals; since those beads are no-trade and Neopets Mobile is now closed, they are now only available through random events.

 The exact effects of each bead have never been revealed by TNT.
-The official descriptions of each bead are as follows: red beads grant strength, green bring luck; blue gift diplomacy and yellow grant speed.
+The official descriptions of each bead are as follows: red beads bring strength, green bring luck; blue bring diplomacy and yellow bring speed.